 Not all of these companies will have information on you, and you will have to contact each one individually to find out if they do.

 Many credit bureaus must have your consent before they release your information.
 The problem is that this protection doesn’t safeguard you from cyberattacks or even crude fraudsters who can exploit weak safety protocols.

 The Federal Trade Commission has rules in place to make sure credit reporting agencies protect your information and minimize any damage done by existing identity theft.
 This is not a cure-all for preventing identity theft.

 In fact, the FTC has sued several consumer data brokers, including ChoicePoint, Inc., Instant Checkmate, Inc., and InfoTrack Information Services, for not screening prospective subscribers thoroughly enough before selling them sensitive information.
 This is an example of how big companies are vulnerable to thieves and, also, how little control we have over our own data once it’s in the hands of third parties.

-You can contact these credit reporting agencies using these links.
+You can contact these credit bureaus using these links.
 The link for Core Logic will download the freeze application to your computer.